tkeskita/unstructured_grids/README.md

   Unstructured grid is defined by lists of cells, cell faces and face vertices.

-- Besides moving of vertices and assigning of boundary faces to materials corresponding to boundary patches, modifications of unstructured grids rely on special operators which keep UG data model and Blender mesh object contents in sync.
+- Except for moving of vertices, assigning of boundary faces to materials (boundary patches) and assigning vertices to vertex groups (zones), modifications of unstructured grids rely on special operators which keep UG Data and Blender mesh object contents in sync.

-- Operations with large vertex selections are slow.

 ## Use Case Examples